PeCeTfull/Speller/common/Readme.txt

 Author: PeCeT_full
 Website: http://www.komputermania.pl.eu.org
 Copyright (c) by PeCeT_full 2014-2015.
 This program is published under The MIT License.
 For more information, please refer to Licence.txt included with the application.
-Special thanks to Mark Heath for NAudio library and pfcode for lending the voice for the default speech bank.
+Special thanks to Mark Heath for NAudio library and pfcode for lending the voice for the Polish speech bank.

 If there are any problems or doubts, please contact me.